zeljkoobrenovic/grounded-architecture/_site/manuscript/2022-06-02-superglue.markdown

 ### The Role of a Superglue Architect

 Superglue architects play a vital role in helping teams navigate discussions, ensuring clarity and alignment.
-Here’s how they do it:
+In practice, they do this by:

 #### 1. **Clarify the Problem First**